Viz38/Treasure-Hunt-2.0/README.md

 # Treasure-hunt

 Hey Peeps!

-  Before you contribute to backend part make sure you have newer versions of python and django Python - 3.5+
+  Before you contribute to backend part make sure you have newer versions of python and django.

+  Python - 3.5+
   Django - 3.0